 What Are Some Steps You Can Take to Care for Yourself?

 Your loved one’s team of doctors, nurses and social workers are valuable sources of support as you cope with grief and loss.
-Oncology social workers are licensed professionals who counsel people affected by cancer, providing emotional support and helping people access practical assistance.
+Additionally, oncology social workers are licensed professionals who counsel people affected by cancer, providing emotional support and helping people access practical assistance, including bereavement counseling

 The intense pain you feel as you grieve lessens as time passes.
 Just remember that you will adjust and find ways to manage the new life that has been created by the loss you are experiencing.
 It is natural to experience a sense of peace and calm after a period of mourning and sadness.
 These feelings, however, do not mean you have “gotten over” your loved one’s death or forgotten about him or her.
 Rather, healing is about feeling a continued bond with a loved one after they die.
 There are many ways to keep a loved one’s memory alive in your mind and heart.
 For example, you might: